-Although these pieces are relatively difficult in music notation because of their strong chromaticism, they're simple on the keyboard and easy to learn in this notation.
-They were among the first pieces I learned when I started out, and were so easy to learn that I think they belong in a set of introductory pieces.
+These pieces were among the first I learned when I started out.
 There's nothing in them requiring advanced musical knowledge or expert chops, and playing them is great fun for anyone who likes blues.
 A source for these and other Monk Pieces is Thelonius Monk Fakebook, Hal Leonard, 2002.
 The melody lines here are from this source, but I can cite no source for the walking bass lines.